music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/02-cmnDefs.md

 The following example describes a score in common time with 3 flats:

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample093.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample093.xml" valid="true" version=page.version %}

 Other attributes allow the description of default page and system margins and fonts